 Impressive-sounding theatre credits:

-Megan’s music-play LOVE JERRY was produced in the New York Musical Theatre Festival in 2008 as part of their Next Link Project series.
-It earned four NYMF Awards for Excellence – more than any other show in the festival – including Excellence in Writing (Book).
+Megan’s music-play LOVE JERRY was produced in the New York Musical Theatre Festival as part of their Next Link Project series where it earned four NYMF Awards for Excellence – more than any other show in the festival – including Excellence in Writing (Book).
 It also earned three Talkin’ Broadway Summer Theatre Citations including Outstanding New Musical.
-In 2004 it toured England with Dartington College of the Arts before receiving its world premiere at Actors Express Theatre in Atlanta in 2006, where it was the target of a letter-writing campaign by the American Family Association.
+It toured England with Dartington College of the Arts before receiving its world premiere at Actors Express Theatre in Atlanta in 2006, where it was the target of a letter-writing campaign by the American Family Association.
 It garnered five Atlanta Suzi Bass Award nominations including Best Musical.
 A finalist of the Alliance Theatre’s KENDEDA Playwriting Competition, its production at UT-Austin earned seven B. Iden Payne Award nominations including Outstanding Original Script and Score, and five Austin Critic’s Table Award nominations including Best New Play.

 Megan’s ten-minute play RUMPLE SCHMUMPLE premiered at the Kennedy Center in Washington, DC with ACTF where she was the winner of Atlanta’s Dad’s Garage Theatre Company 10-Minute Play Residency Award.
 RUMPLE SCHMUMPLE is included in Dramatic Publishing Co.’s 2005 anthology, THIRTY-FIVE IN TEN.